simoncse/gunlog/README.md

 Whenever I want to add a new file logger for specific module, I will go `backend/http/logger_setup.py` to update the `configure_logger` function (See "Reproduce the issues" below).

-Whenver we have code changes, after git pull the latest master branch, we will send a HUP signal to the Gunicorn master process to gracefully reload the server.
+Whenver the codebase changes(and tested), we will send a HUP signal to the Gunicorn master process to gracefully reload the server.
 This is just a small single line script and we wrote it in `Makefile`, under the `reload` section.
 So to reload Gunicorn, we can just do:

 ```bash
 make reload